China–Greece relations: Cultural connections

-The cultural relationship between China and Greece is based on the mutual respect that both countries are ancient civilizations.
-The cultural cooperation between the two countries is also based on cultural cooperation agreements and cultural exchange plans.

 In 1978, China and Greece signed the “China-Greece Cultural Exchange and Cooperation Agreement”, followed by the “China-Greece Science and Technology Exchange and Cooperation Agreement” in 1979, and the “China-Greece Tourism Cooperation Agreement” in 1988.

 Since China and Greece have signed an agreement on scientific and technological exchanges and cooperation in 1979, they both have successively convened 10 scientific and technological cooperation mixed committees.
 The cooperation projects involved agriculture, energy, geosciences, oceanography, biology, medicine.
 In the fields of sociology, materials science and basic research, some cooperative projects have achieved research results and economic and social benefits.
 The two countries also have exchanges in protection of cultural relics, museum construction, and press groups.

 In 2005, the "Memorandum of Understanding on China-Greece Education Cooperation" was signed.

 In 2012, on the 40th anniversary of the establishment of diplomatic relations between the People's Republic of China and Greece many commemoratory events were planned in both countries, such as a joint philatelic publication, circulated by the Greek and Chinese postal services.
 A variety of events were also organized including a Greek cinema week and an exhibition on the lives and works of Socrates and Lao Tzu.

-On 7 July 2021, Greek PM Kyriakos Mitsotakis and Chinese leader Xi Jinping agreed for the "Greece-China Year of Culture & Tourism" to begin in September 2021 and extend to 2022 since it's a good opportunity to further strengthen relations and increase tourist flows between the two countries.
+On 7 July 2021, Greek PM Kyriakos Mitsotakis and Chinese leader Xi Jinping agreed for the "Greece-China Year of Culture & Tourism" to begin in September 2021 and extend to 2022 since it is a good opportunity to further strengthen relations and increase tourist flows between the two countries.
 On 17 September 2021, statues of Confucius and Socrates were unveiled in Athens to mark the beginning of “Greece-China Year of Culture & Tourism”.
 Additionally, on 29 September 2021, the Greek Ministry of Culture and Sports and its Chinese counterpart, the National Cultural Heritage Administration, launched an online exhibition (hosted by the National Archaeological Museum in Athens and the Emperor Qinshihuang's Mausoleum Site Museum in Xi’an) presenting the Chinese Terracotta Army and the Greek kouros.
 The exhibition is the first of its kind in Greece.
 On 27 October 2021, the Chinese Foreign Minister Wang Yi held meetings in Athens with leading Greek officials on Wednesday about deepening the two countries’ economic ties.
 He specifically met with the Greek Foreign MinisterNikos Dendias and with the Greek Prime Minister Kyriakos Mitsotakis.
-Yi, in his visit to Athens, noted that: "China and Greece are not only partners that benefit each other for win-win outcomes but also in particular, friends that share the same aspirations.
+Wang, in his visit to Athens, noted that: "China and Greece are not only partners that benefit each other for win-win outcomes but also in particular, friends that share the same aspirations.
 China-Greece cooperation has been always in the front rank of China-Europe relations, setting an example for exchanges between and mutual learning from countries of different cultural backgrounds and social systems."